Cassini (lunar crater)

 Cassini is a lunar impact crater that is located in the Palus Nebularum, at the eastern end of Mare Imbrium.
-The crater was named after astronomers Giovanni Cassini and Jacques Cassini.
+Webb described it as, "a curious ring-plain; the narrow wall encloses a scarcely depressed space, and a deep ring-plain, which has considerable irregularity within".
 To the northeast is the Promontorium Agassiz, the southern tip of the Montes Alpes mountain range.
 South by south-east of Cassini is the crater Theaetetus.
 To the northwest is the lone peak Mons Piton.

+The crater was named after Italian-French astronomer Giovanni Cassini (1625-1712) and his son, French astronomer Jacques Cassini (1677-1756).
+The name was originally introduced into lunar nomenclature by German astronomer J. H. Schröter in 1791.
+Its designation was officially adopted by the International Astronomical Union in 1935.

 Description

-The floor of Cassini is flooded, and is likely as old as the surrounding mare.
-The surface is peppered with a multitude of impacts, including a pair of significant craters contained entirely within the rim.
+On the lunar geologic timescale, Cassini is a crater of Lower (Early) Lower Imbrian age.
+The floor is flooded, and is likely as old as the surrounding mare.The surface is peppered with a multitude of impacts, including a pair of significant craters contained entirely within the rim.
 Cassini A is the larger of these two, and it lies just north-east of the crater center.
 A hilly ridge area runs from this inner crater toward the south-east.
 Near the south-west rim of Cassini is the smaller crater Cassini B.